Jockey boxes can be categorized according to three main characteristics:

 Generally, this is where you’re going to find them on most traditional jockey boxes.
-Nearly identical to our "Bartender" editions (i.e., with front inputs), our "Pass-Through" models feature the liquid inputs shanks on the back side of the jockey box—opposite of the faucets on the front.
+Our "Pass-Through" models feature the liquid inputs shanks on the back side of the jockey box—opposite of the faucets on the front.

 Rear inputs are most beneficial when presentation matters, or when the guests are pouring their own drinks.